-It is one of a number of sites written by two brothers, A & R Bowden.
-Each of us takes a lead on one of the websites, and this one is mainly written by Adrian.
-The main focus is Lancashire, including the modern counties of Greater Manchester and Merseyside (as both used to be part of Lancashire until 1974).
+It is one of two websites written by brothers A & R Bowden.
+Each of us takes a lead on one of the websites, and this one is written by Adrian.
+The focus is the historical county of Lancashire, including the modern counties of Greater Manchester and Merseyside (as both used to be part of Lancashire until 1974).
 The region known as ‘Lancashire North of the Sands’ is also covered.
 This extended from Barrow to Coniston.

 Many of the places are free to visit, some charge a small entrance fee.
 For each site a brief history is given and a summary of what remains today.
 Where to park is also mentioned, as are other historical places of interest nearby.